Chatham Island forget-me-not Facts

 Chatham Island forget-me-not Distribution, Habitat, and Ecology

-Further, this amazing species also distinguishes itself from related species in still another manner.
+This species also distinguishes itself from related species in still another manner.
 That consists of its blooming pattern.
-Somewhat amazingly, this delicate-seeming marvel of Nature typically produces its lovely small flowers between the months of September and November in its native habitat.
+Amazingly, this marvel of Nature typically produces its lovely small flowers between the months of September and November in its native habitat.

-Also, the small fruit the Chatham Island forget-me-not produces does so with comparatively large, black seeds.
-In addition, these most commonly appear between October and May.
-Finally, although it now nears extinction in its native habitat, the lovely plant remains a quite popular garden plant in some regions.
+The fruit the Chatham Island forget-me-not produces also does so with comparatively large, black seeds.
+These usually appear between October and May.
+Although it now nears extinction in its native habitat, the plant remains a popular garden plant in some regions.